StaticReturn/staticreturn.github.io/rules/races/beastkin.md

 **Digging & Tunneling**  -  You can create a 3 foot diameter tunnel at a rate of 1 foot per minute.

 **Wings**  -  You can glide.
-You can carry up to twice your natural body weight.
-If you are weighed down more, you fall instead of glide.
+If you are weighed down more than twice your natural body weight you fall instead of glide.

 **Far Vision**  -  You may adjust your vision to see as an average human can or magnify your vision up to eight times that of a human.